 These types of nipples are also called "pseudo-inverted nipples," "retractile nipples," or "umbilicated nipples,"

-These nipples are only inverted when at rest, but become erect when stimulated or cold.
-This type of nipple only looks inverted and should not contribute to any problems while breastfeeding.
+These nipples are only inverted at rest but become erect when stimulated or cold.
+This type of nipple only looks inverted and should not contribute to any breastfeeding problems.

-These nipples are normal when at rest, but become inverted when stimulated or when pressure is put on the areolae.
+These nipples are normal at rest but become inverted when stimulated or when pressure is put on the areolae.
 Some mothers with retracted nipples might only notice a slight retraction, while others have nipples that retract entirely.
-This problem is usually lessened with each pregnancy and with breastfeeding; with hormones and stretching of breast tissue.
+This problem is usually lessened with each pregnancy and breastfeeding, with hormones and stretching of breast tissue.

 True Inverted Nipples

-Also called “invaginated nipples."
+They are also called invaginated nipples.
 These types of nipples are drawn inwards while at rest and when stimulated.
-This happens because the internal adhesion inside the nipples is keeping the nipple tied down.
+This happens because the internal adhesion inside the nipples keeps the nipple tied down.

 True inverted nipples are rare, and some mothers only have one inverted nipple, while the other is normal.
 Some women think they have inverted nipples when they actually have inverted appearing nipples, which become erect when stimulated.

 A rare congenital anomaly occurs when a woman does not have nipples or nipple pores.
 Breastfeeding, in this case, is impossible unless only one breast has this abnormality.